 We came to the conclusion and do firmly believe that a software virtual platform infrastructure should exist to enable model interoperability and it should be freely available.
 The industry needs a way of converging on a solution where it can improve methodology, productivity, development schedules and really start to manage exploding software complexity.

-Without convergence on a common solution there will be little but more costs and more pain for SoC/MPSoC software developers.
+Without convergence on a common solution there will just be more costs and more pain for SoC/MPSoC software developers.

 To that end, in late 2007 the management at Imperas made a monumental decision.

 "With the creation of OVP we are sharing, making public, and making available our simulation infrastructure technologies with the intention of establishing a common, open standard platform for software virtual platforms for software developers.
 Imperas will support and initially manage the OVP site, and will contribute much of our innovation to keep this infrastructure evolving.
 However, it is not solely through our efforts that these technologies will become widely adopted and successful.
 Participation of organizations and individuals around the world is critical to the success of OVP.
 We thank all those that are participating in this community."

 Simon Davidmann, Imperas President & CEO, Jan 2008.

 Fast forward to 2016 and Imperas has again provided more technology to OVP users.